noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Evaluation of research process, claims and conclusions shown by
 ###### reasonable description of quality of evidence
-While most studies referenced focus on the EUDC, which is driven
+While a significant portion of data was  based around the NEDC, which is driven 'hot', there was a lack of studies

 - Different cars, different weight, different aero.
 Other factors could influence..
 Maybe? explains significant differnet in g/km between studies
 - A lot of results were observed visually via figures and graphs.
 No exact quantitative results were provided.